-I graduated from the University of Pennsylvania with a B.S. in Economics in 2017.
-I have completed all of my coursework and my thesis for a Master of Public Health at University College Cork (expected graduation February 2019).
+I graduated summa cum laude from the University of Pennsylvania with a Bachelor of Science in Economics in 2017 and first in my class with a Master of Public Health from University College Cork as a Mitchell Scholar in 2018.
+I was recently awarded a Marshall Scholarship for graduate study in the UK.
 I am affiliated with the University of Florida Drug Policy Institute; Cambridge Health Alliance/Harvard Medical School’s Health Equity Research Lab; Penn’s Center for Health Incentives and Behavioral Economics; and University of California, San Diego’s Center for Data-Driven Population Medicine.

-I am interested in both behavioral public health and the economics underlying health care for substance use disorders and addiction.
+I am interested in both behavioral public health and the economic analysis of health policy for substance use disorders and addiction.
 I research the factors that lead adolescents and young adults to indulge in risky behaviors and how we can effectively and efficiently provide high-quality health care for people with substance use disorders.
 I hope to further develop the intersection of behavioral public health policy and rigorous economics research.